 Defective Machinery & Workplace Equipment Cause Injuries

 When workplace machines and equipment are defective and malfunction while in use, workers can be faced with severe injuries through no fault of their own.
 Faulty machines regularly cause crush injuries, bone fractures, burns and limb amputations.
-In the construction industry alone, over 400 workers are killed on the job each year in machine and equipment accidents, many the result of mobile equipment like trucks and backhoes.
+In the construction industry alone, over 400 workers are killed on the job each year in machine and equipment accidents, many the result of mobile equipment like cranes, trucks and backhoes.
 Factory accidents throughout Ohio are equally as dangerous.

 According to the National Institute for Occupational Safety and Health (NIOSH), the majority of heavy equipment incidents at the workplace are vehicle-related collisions in various industries.
 Common injuries result from overturning, collision, falling debris, electrocution or becoming caught in running machinery.